Nata, Botswana: What to pack, what to wear, and when to go [2023]

 Voltage adapter

-A plug adapter that supports outlet types D and G. Check that you find the necessary type.
-Most adapters that you can buy are simply plugs and require your devices to change the voltage themselves.
-If your devices can't do that they could get fried.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types D and G. Make sure to pick the necessary type.
+Most adapters for sale now are simply plugs and require your electronics to adjust the voltage themselves.
+If your devices can't do that they could burn up.
+This one should be sufficient for most places.

 Luggage scale to avoid fees